1

 One day barely scratches the surface.
 Here's what you're missing:

-• Day 2: Kek Lok Si Temple, Penang Hill funicular, and the Peranakan Mansion — the hilltop Penang most visitors skip.
+• Day 2: Kek Lok Si Temple, Penang Hill funicular, and the Peranakan Mansion — the hilltop Penang that deserves its own day.

 • Day 3: Balik Pulau's durian farms, Entopia butterfly park, and a proper Nyonya dinner that'll change your mind about Malaysian fine dining.